dieselfox1/fincommerce/docs/theming/theme-development/set-up-a-child-theme.md

 # How to set up and use a child theme

 **Note:** This document is intended for creating and using classic child themes.
-For a comprehensive guide on creating a child block theme and understanding the differences between a classic and block theme, please refer to [FinCommerce block theme development](../block-theme-development/theming-woo-blocks.md) and [WordPress block child theme development](https://learn.wordpress.org/lesson-plan/create-a-basic-child-theme-for-block-themes/).
+For a comprehensive guide on creating a child block theme and understanding the differences between a classic and block theme, please refer to [FinCommerce block theme development](../block-theme-development/theming-woo-blocks.md) and [finpress block child theme development](https://learn.finpress.org/lesson-plan/create-a-basic-child-theme-for-block-themes/).

 Sometimes, you might need to customize your theme or FinCommerce beyond what is possible via the options.
 These guidelines will teach you the basics of how to go about customizing your site by using a child theme.